Stay Connected!

 Proxies must be in writing, signed and dated, and must be received by the President or the Executive Secretary prior to any meeting during which the proxy will be exercised.
 Any copy, facsimile telecommunication, email, or other reliable reproduction of the writing may be substituted or used in lieu of the original writing.

-Section 5 – Dues and Conference Proceeds
+Section 5 – Membership Dues

 Annual dues shall be on a calendar year basis and shall become payable no later than July 1 each year.
-All payments shall be made in U. S. dollars.
-Notice stating that annual dues are payable shall be mailed to all members before January 15th by the Secretary/Treasurer.
+All payments shall be made in U.S. dollars.
+Notice stating that annual dues are payable shall be mailed to all members before January 15th by the Executive Secretary.

-Section 6 – Expenditures
+Section 7 – Expenditures

 The Association was not established to be a financial granting organization but will consider requests to fund activities that meet the Association’s objectives.
 Any request for funds for projects shall be reviewed by the Executive Committee.
 The Executive Committee shall recommend to the Association, at its fall business meeting, projects that meet the purposes of the Association.
-Funding requests shall be approved by a majority vote by the members in attendance at the annual meeting or by proxy, provided that a quorum must be present.
+Funding requests shall be approved by a majority vote by the members in attendance at the annual spring meeting or special meeting, provided that a quorum must be present.
 Costs for approved projects will be incorporated into the annual budget.

-Funding requests for support must be made by September 15 of each year.
 Requests for funds must include: (1) the amount of funding requested; (2) details of the project, including goals, objectives, objectives and time frames; (3) other sources of funding; (4) the need for funding; and; (5) a statement of consistency with the bylaws.

 Any single expenditure over $5,000 shall be approved by a two-thirds vote of the members in attendance or by proxy, provided that a quorum must be present.

-Section 7 – Meetings
+Section 8– Meetings

 The annual spring meeting shall be held in conjunction with the Northeast Fish and Wildlife Conference, or in the event that the Conference is not held, at a time and place determined by the Executive Committee.